Written by Marta Correale and Mona for MonaCorona.com. Cover image by Mona Corona.

 Located just beside each other and in the centre of the modern city, these are unique sites both in terms of historical importance and visual impact: this area of the city is stunning!

 The Colosseum usually steals the show.
 A large amphitheatre dating back to the I century AD, the Colosseum still stands amidst the busy streets of modern Rome with its imposing marble arches and tall gates.

 It is possible to visit the Colosseum inside and several types of tours are available.
 The best one to get is the tour that includes a visit to the underground part and the top tier: the underground is the best place to learn about the workings of this building while the top tier has unbeatable views.
 Advance booking is mandatory to avoid long lines.

 Just beside the Colosseum and accessible with the same ticket lie the Roman forum and the Palatine hill.
-These are a large archaeological areas and are a must see for anyone interested in ancient history.
+These are large archaeological areas and are a must-see for anyone interested in ancient history.

 The most scenic part of the archaeological park is the Palatine: from the top of this hill you have incredible views over the city and the river: go on a spring morning for maximum visual impact!

 The time needed to visit this area is about 3 hours.